DromnHell/Runku-ho/README.md

 # Runku-ho

-Project to create a finé-tuner chat-bot in LoRA based on my novel “La Guerre Sacrée”, and enhanced with a rag.
+Project to create a chatbot using a LoRA fine-tuned model based on my novel “La Guerre Sacrée”, and enhanced with a RAG.

 The README will be updated at the end of the project to detail how it works.